-Since most breakfast recipes are sugar based, it’s no wonder even after eating we have trouble focusing, our energy dissipates quickly and we’re hungry shortly after.
-All of this comes down to excess processed consumption.
+Since most breakfast recipes are sugar-based, it’s no wonder even after eating we have trouble focusing, our energy dissipates quickly, and we’re hungry shortly after.
+All of this comes down to excess processed food consumption.

 While maple syrup still breaks down into sugar when ingested, having a base of healthy fats and proteins helps slow the release of the sugars.
 This keeps you full, focused and stable.